gavin-peterkin/splter/readme.md

 It makes the most sense to install this on a shared computer or a server, so users can remote in and enter their purchases into the ledger as they're accrued.

-It requires unix and python2.
+It requires unix-based OS, git, pip, and python2.

 1. `git clone <path_to_this_repo>`
 2. `cd` into `splter/src` and run `chmod +x setup.sh`